-Tasha conducts trauma-informed creative writing workshops for young women in U.S. juvenile detention and rehab facilities — a population often underserved and underheard by a system designed for males.
-Unlike young men, young women are mostly arrested for running away, truancy, and substance use: 3 of the most common symptoms of abuse.
-Young women are also more likely than young men to have been victims of sexual assault and to suffer from mental illness.
-Unfortunately, the juvenile justice system struggles to adequately or equitably meet their needs.
+Project Uncaged™ is a trauma-informed, arts-based program designed for young women in U.S. juvenile detention and rehab facilities — a population often underserved and under-heard by a system designed for males.
+Girls are the fastest growing segment of the juvenile justice population, and they are primarily arrested for running away, truancy, and substance use: 3 of the most common symptoms of abuse.
+Young women are also more likely than young men to have been victims of sexual assault and to suffer from complex trauma.
+Yet the juvenile justice system regularly struggles to adequately or equitably meet girls’ needs.

 In response, Tasha developed a research-based intervention/curriculum called Project Uncaged™, which she has conducted in Ohio, Indiana, and Kentucky.
 This creative, adaptable programming emphasizes girls’ intersectional experiences, supports girls’ well-being, and forges opportunities for girls to inform local decisions.
 The arts-based approach uniquely amplifies young women’s stories, voices, and needs, with an eye toward improving gender equity and local resources.
 Project Uncaged is committed to advancing girls' leadership and meaningful inclusion in research, decision-making, and public discourses.
 Grounded in extensive research and years of praxis, the program addresses girls’ well-being at individual, community, policy, and cultural levels.